somaicat/MontySim/README.md

 ###### Todo:
 Add argument for total number of games allowed to play.
-Add argument for increased decimal points displayed.
+Add argument for total amount of time to play?